ramanishsingh/mosdef_cp2kmcpy/README.md

 cp2kmdpy
 ========

-mosdef_cp2kmcpy is tool for initializing and running molecular dynamics simulations in CP2K.
+mosdef_cp2kmcpy is tool for initializing and running Monte Carlo  simulations in CP2K.

 Documentation
 =============